-Meanwhile, ALA is recognizedby NLRB and employers-as proper representative of all authors, with the government board considering any representation dispute an internal one, beyond the domain of the Taft-Hartley Act.
+Meanwhile, ALA is recognizedby NLRB and employers as proper representative of all authors, with the government board considering any representation dispute an internal one, beyond the domain of the Taft-Hartley Act.
 ALA, also considering the question as one within its own structure, maintains its right to determine which of its "administrative units" should handle certain affairs.

-The majority of writers for TV are ALA members, split among the various units: the Dramatists Guild, thors Guild and the Affiliated Screen Writers Guild.
+The majority of writers for TV are ALA members, split among the various units: the Dramatists Guild, the Radio Writers Guild, the Authors Guild and the Affiliated Screen Writers Guild.
 Because of "the different economic requirements" of the TV medium, ALA has not yet determined whether administration of TV writers would ultimately be contained under separate or centralized direction.

--broken off in July because of the jurisdictional question-would be resumed after withdrawal of the RWG petition, it was felt, as soon as the networks were assured there would be no further filing later.
-ALA's national TV committee, which deals with the networks, would continue under its present set-up with all four guilds and the television writers group repre-
+Negotiations with the networks -broken off in July because of the jurisdictional question-would be resumed after withdrawal of the RWG petition, it was felt, as soon as the networks were assured there would be no further filing later.
+ALA's national TV committee, which deals with the networks, would continue under its present set-up with all four guilds and the television writers group represented.